E-commerce

 March 25, 2025

-You collect customer feedback, but comments pile up in spreadsheets, support tools, or inboxes without feeding into a clear roadmap.
-The problem is often not a lack of data: it is the absence of a method to turn heterogeneous statements into prioritized decisions.
-This guide offers five operational steps for e-commerce, drawing on recognized references: thematic analysis as described by the Nielsen Norman Group, best practices for collecting and interpreting feedback from the Shopify blog on feedback tools, and a product-oriented reading of indicators (NPS, CSAT, ticket volume).
-You will find tables, guardrails, and links to our complementary articles on collection and the feedback loop.
+You collect customer feedback, but the comments pile up in spreadsheets, support tools, or inboxes without feeding a clear roadmap.
+The problem is often not a lack of data: it is the absence of method for turning heterogeneous phrases into prioritized decisions.
+This guide proposes five operational steps for e-commerce, drawing on recognized references: thematic analysis as described by the Nielsen Norman Group, the best practices for collecting and interpreting the Shopify blog on feedback tools, and a product-oriented reading of metrics (NPS, CSAT, ticket volume).
+You will find tables, safeguards, and references to our complementary articles on collection and the feedback loop.

 Summary